SwedbankPay/developer.swedbankpay.com/pax-terminal/index.md

 ## Communication Types

 *   **Http over Local Network** - The POS need to know the IP address and port the terminal is listening for, and the terminal may need to know the IP address and port of the POS.
 *   **Http cloud connection** - using OAuth2 with client credentials grant type.
-By far the easiest way when installing and connecting to a POS.
+By far the easiest way when installing and connecting the terminal.
 *   **Broadcast intents** - on the device, the terminal, when a business app like a POS is placed side by side with our Payment application.

 ## How To Integrate